 Layer 2 fixes the budget problem.
 Your organization has deep knowledge about payments, authentication, onboarding, billing, compliance, and a dozen other domains.
 Loading all of it into every interaction wastes tokens and dilutes the signal until the assistant treats noise like instruction.[2]

 Skill files are domain-specific context packages that load on demand.
-Each skill is a folder with a SKILL.md file holding instructions, conventions, and resources for that domain.
-Task is about payments, the payments skill loads.
-Task shifts to authentication, the auth skill loads, the payments skill drops out.[2]
+Each skill is a directory with a SKILL.md file holding instructions, conventions, and resources for that domain.
+Task is about payments — the payments skill loads.
+Task shifts to authentication — the auth skill loads, the payments skill drops out.[2]

-Progressive disclosure runs in three tiers.
-Metadata loads first — skill name, description, trigger conditions.
-Instructions load when the skill activates.
-Resources and examples load when something specifically references them.
 The mechanism lets you maintain a library of 50+ skills without any of them consuming context until the task makes them relevant.
-Without progressive disclosure, you would be choosing between coverage and budget.
+Without progressive disclosure, you'd be choosing between coverage and budget.
 With it, you stop choosing.

 tree.claude/